fiftysevendegreesofrad/sdna_plus/docs/sphinx/source/network_preparation.rst

 Breaking intersections between lines means converting intersections from the type shown in :num:`Figure #crossinglines` to the type shown in :num:`Figure #crossinglinesnoded`.

 * **QGIS**:
     within the open source environment, using the ``break`` option on `v.clean in the GRASS tools`_ can be used to break polylines where they intersect.
 The GRASS tools are bundled with the free QGIS_, though to display them it is necessary to switch the Processing toolbox to advanced mode.
-(This is necessary for :ref:`firstuse` in any case).

 * **ArcGIS**:
     ArcGIS Advanced offers two tools to break intersections *en masse*.
 The simplest is to run `ArcGIS Planarize`_ with a tolerance of zero.
 The alternative is to use `Arc Topology`_ tools to detect and fix all intersections.
 We have found the latter is more flexible, but less able to deal with large numbers of intersections.